Applicants electing to come to Duke for residency training in Diagnostic Radiology must make two fundamental commitments:

 Our 3/2 program allows for nearly 10 months of dedicated and protected research time during the R4/PGY-5 year of training.
 Residents are encouraged to use this time for vigorous and novel intellectual exploration.
 There are many excellent research mentors among the Duke Radiology faculty and resident “3/2 projects” often involve collaboration across both clinical and basic science departments at Duke University.
 Many of our residents present their work at national meetings and publish results in peer-reviewed journals (see Resident Research).

 With the development of the 3/2 program, we have been able to evolve the curriculum to meet the needs of our residents.
 Each resident has nearly 10 months of time in the R4/PGY-5 year which can be allotted fully to research endeavors and/or to strengthen clinical skills.
 The use of these 10 months is at the discretion of the individual radiology resident and may be used to complete our ESIR curriculum, our 16-month dual certification pathway in diagnostic radiology and nuclear medicine, a global-health elective through the Duke Global Health Institute, or a mini-fellowship.
+In addition, Duke Radiology is proud to also offer residents the opportunity to pursue a research track through the NIH-funded R38 STARR grant.
 Each resident meets with the program director in their R2 and R3 years to discuss and plan their “3/2 time” in the R4 year so that each resident can achieve his/her training & career goals.